jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-02-new-lines/draft/chapter-02.md

 "What?
 You have."
 Caroline smiled at them both, and there was something assessing in her gaze.
 "Come, dinner's almost ready.
 Robert's in the living room."

-Robert Hayes was exactly what Sophia remembered, just older: tall like Ethan, dark hair going gray at the temples, the kind of handshake that evaluated grip strength.
+Robert Price was exactly what Sophia remembered, just older: tall like Ethan, dark hair going gray at the temples, the kind of handshake that evaluated grip strength.
 He was wearing slacks and a polo shirt, business casual at home.

 "Sophia Chen," he said, his voice warm but measuring.
-"I remember you from Thunder Bay.
+"I remember you from Millbrook.
 You and Ethan were quite the pair—always competing in those math competitions."

 "He usually won," Sophia said, which was mostly true.